-If you or someone you know were involved in a pipeline explosion our attorneys are here to help.
-Call us today at (888) 493-1629 for a free consultation.
+If you or someone you know was involved in a pipeline explosion, our attorneys are here to help.
+Call us today at (888) 493-1629 for a free, confidential consultation.

 Oil pipelines transport crude or refined oils between oilfields and refineries.
 They are generally made from steel or plastic and can be anywhere from a few inches to four feet in diameter.
 Most oil pipelines are underground but surface at pump stations and valves.
 However, the Trans-Alaskan pipeline is a rare exception and is known for having an extended length of pipeline at the surface.

 Natural Gas Pipelines